 - Nortriptyline (Pamelor)

 Doctors sometimes prescribe these for low back pain.
 But recent research shows that they usually only provide short-term relief.
 And they carry a lot of risks, like hormonal changes and dependency.
 For this reason, doctors don’t usually prescribe them for chronic, or long-term, pain.
-If yours does, he’ll also likely recommend other therapies, like exercise or lifestyle changes.
-And, he’ll monitor you regularly to make sure they’re easing your pain and improving your function without causing harm.
+If yours does, they'll also likely recommend other therapies, like exercise or lifestyle changes.
+And, they’ll monitor you regularly to make sure they’re easing your pain and improving your function without causing harm.